oauthstuff/draft-oauth-par/main.md

 While OAuth 2.0 [@!RFC6749] allows clients to use unregistered `redirect_uri` values in certain circumstances, or for the authorization server to apply its own matching semantics to the `redirect_uri` value presented by the client at the authorization endpoint, the OAuth Security BCP [@I-D.ietf-oauth-security-topics] as well as OAuth 2.1 [@I-D.ietf-oauth-v2-1] require an authorization server exactly match the `redirect_uri` parameter against the set of redirect URIs previously established for a particular client.
 This is a means for early detection of client impersonation attempts and prevents token leakage and open redirection.
 As a downside, this can make client management more cumbersome since the redirect URI is typically the most volatile part of a client policy.

-The exact matching requirement MAY be relaxed by the authorization server for a confidential client using pushed authorization requests since the authorization server authenticates the client before the authorization process starts and thus ensures it is interacting with the legitimate client.
+The exact matching requirement MAY be relaxed when using pushed authorization requests for clients that have established authentication credentials with the authorization server.
+This is possible since, in contrast to a traditional authorization request, the authorization server authenticates the client before the authorization process starts and thus ensures it is interacting with the legitimate client.
 The authorization server MAY allow such clients to specify `redirect_uri` values that were not previously registered with the authorization server.
 This will give the client more flexibility (e.g. to mint distinct redirect URI values per authorization server at runtime) and can simplify client management.
 It is at the discretion of the authorization server to apply restrictions on supplied `redirect_uri` values, e.g. the authorization server MAY require a certain URI prefix or allow only a query parameter to vary at runtime.

 Note: The ability to set up transaction specific redirect URIs is also useful in situations where client ids and corresponding credentials and policies are managed by a trusted 3rd party, e.g. via client certificates containing client permissions.
 Such an externally managed client could interact with an authorization server trusting the respective 3rd party without the need for an additional registration step.